H-Rusch/TimeTrials-Webservice/Readme.md

-# Time Trial API
+# Time Trials API

-This application is a web-service that provides a REST API and uses JPA to connect to a database.
+This application is a web-service that provides a REST API and uses JPA to connect to a postgres database.

-The service's purpose is to save times driven in Mario Kart Time Trials.
+The service's purpose is to save times driven in Mario Kart 8 Deluxe Time Trials.

 ## Swagger UI
 This project features a Swagger/ OpenAPI documentation.